imapex-training/rest-api-swagger/README.md

 To do this, use this command:

+_Note: Ensure that if you already have docker configured, that DOCKER_CONTENT_TRUST in the docker configuration file is not set._

 `docker run --rm --name swagger-default -p 8080:10010	ciscodevnet/rest-api-swagger:latest`

 The `-p 8080:10010` flag is mapping the port that you exposed in the Dockerfile (`10010`) to your workstation's port `8080`.